 Obtain Right of Way for the entire project corridor (both southbound and northbound).

 Replace a bridge over the Commercial Street northbound off-ramp.

 Rebuild and realign the southbound Delaney Road off-ramp.

-Create concept level designs for replacing Battle Creek Road over-crossing bridge.
+Replace and realign the Battle Creek Road over-crossing bridge.

 Pave the existing section southbound and northbound.

 Widen I-5 southbound from Kuebler Road to Delaney Road to three lanes.

 Build two sound walls on the west side, one near the terrace lake park community and another along the southbound commercial street on ramp.